iot-root/python-wifi-recovery/README.md

 ### Running
 Button press more than 3 seconds will automatically run the `./run.sh` script\
- `sudo reboot`

-With a direct connection to the rpi, you can manually run the `./run.sh` script.\

 # wifi-connect-headless-rpi
 An application written in python that displays a wifi configuration UI for the reaspberry pi zero devices.
 The installation program is written to work even when you only have a headless (wifi) connection to the reaspberry pi zero.